 This is a general synopsis but to really drill down on this, you might need some help from a financial planner.

 How would you like to pay zero taxes on any capital gains you receive?
-You can do that by keeping your income below $75,900 if you’re married or $37,950 if you’re single.
-The 15 percent tax bracket comes with a 0 percent tax rate on capital gains.
+You can do that by keeping your income below $78,750 if you’re married, or $39,375 if you’re single.
+The 12% tax bracket comes with a 0% tax rate on capital gains.

 Even if you usually earn more than the maximums above, most retirees will have years where they earn less or they can carefully plan to take gains from Roth accounts that have no tax consequence.

 The key is to accurately forecast your taxes and get as close to the maximum as possible without going over.
-If you find that you will only have taxable income of $60,000, take distributions from your retirement accounts of $15,900 even if you don’t need it and save it for future years.
+If you're married and find you will only have taxable income of $60,000, take distributions from your retirement accounts of $18,700—even if you don’t need it—and save it for future years.
 Remember the list we made above?
 Don’t forget about any less common ways you might be earning income.
 If you move into the next tax bracket, those tax-free gains are now taxed.
-Learn more about this strategy here.

-Each year, take a look at your income and convert as much as you can to a Roth IRA or 401(k) if your company offers the option.
-You don’t want to push yourself into a higher tax bracket with the conversion but remember that paying taxes while you’re in a lower tax bracket is better than paying taxes later when you have a higher income.
-Just like that 15 percent tax bracket above, whatever bracket you’re in now, convert as much as you can without moving to the higher bracket.
+Each year, look at your income and convert as much as you can to a Roth IRA or 401(k) if your company offers the option.
+You don’t want to push yourself into a higher tax bracket with the conversion, but remember that paying taxes while you’re in a lower tax bracket is better than paying taxes later when you have a higher income.
+Just like that 12% tax bracket above, whatever bracket you’re in now, convert as much as you can without moving to the higher bracket.

 Diversify Your Income